top of page

 Te whakatupu i ngā pūkenga whakaratarata/Fostering Social Competence

 Being and becoming members of an environmentally sustainable community is the foundation of our curriculum at Collectively Kids.
 This involves close and complex relationships based on care of the self, care of others and care of the environment.
 Interactions are valued and the centre programme is set up to encourage social competence and fair and friendly play.
 The centre has a wide range of resources that promote play and are accessible for most periods of the day.
 Routines are flexible.
-Respect for children, adults and the environment is central to the programme.
+Respect for tamariki, adults and the environment are central to the programme.

-Teachers work as a team displaying appropriate behaviour and setting clear, consistent limits that are realistic and fair for individual and groups of children at the centre.
+Kaiako work as a team displaying appropriate behaviour and setting clear, consistent limits that are realistic and fair for individual and groups of tamariki at the centre.
 Documentation, planning and evaluation processes ensure that any problems are promptly dealt with.
+Collectively Kids has developed several social stories which can be revisited by adults and tamariki and social stories are written to support the development of social competence.
+Collectively Kids use strategies from He Māpuna te Tamaiti Supporting Social and Emotional competence in Early Learning extensively.
+Collectively Kids support tuakana-teina relationships and the tamariki alongside each other.

 Infants and Toddlers

 The centre programme offers a wide range of resources and experiences to encourage and support the development of social competence.
-Teachers focus on getting to know children and families well.
-Turn-taking games, language, signs and role modelling (eg gentle touching) are used to support positive interactions.
+Kaiako focus on getting to know tamariki and whānau well.
+Turn-taking games, language, signs and role modelling (e.g. gentle touching) are used to support positive interactions.
 Quiet spaces are available.
 Routines are flexible to minimise the potential for frustration, hunger and tiredness.
-Infants and toddlers have opportunities to interact with older children at the centre both in the over two area and in the infant toddler room.
-These interactions are supported and supervised carefully by teachers.
-Teachers discuss and provide clear and gentle feedback on behaviour to children regardless of their age.
+Infants and toddlers have opportunities to interact with older tamariki at the centre both in Ranginuis’s Basket (the over two area) and in Te Ao Mārama( the infant toddler room).
+These interactions are supported and supervised carefully by kaiako.
+Kaiako discuss and provide clear and gentle feedback on behaviour to tamariki regardless of their age.
 Any ongoing issues relating to behaviour will be discussed with parents and a plan of action will be agreed on.

-Young Children
+Young Tamariki

 Aggressive or violent play is not acceptable.
 Aggression is defined as causing discomfort or concern to others and may include a range of behaviours from roaring, threatening language, singling people out, to unasked-for hugs and cuddles.
-“Violent” play themes (which can be fun and do not necessarily express themselves in aggressive behaviour) will be monitored and discussed with children to explore alternatives if necessary.
-Safe boundaries for active/rough and tumble play will be discussed with children.
+“Violent” play themes (which can be fun and do not necessarily express themselves in aggressive behaviour) will be monitored and discussed with tamariki to explore alternatives if necessary.
+Safe boundaries for active/rough and tumble play will be discussed with tamariki.

-If a child persistently displays inappropriate behaviour, s/he will be redirected and given the opportunity to calm down and to behave more constructively in another area, working closely with a staff member (if appropriate).
-Persistent inappropriate behaviour is recorded on incidental notes, discussed on virtual notes and meetings and a plan may be written.
-Parent advice will be sought.
+If a tamaiti persistently displays inappropriate behaviour, s/he will be redirected and given the opportunity to calm down and to behave more constructively in another area, working closely with a kaiako (if appropriate).
+Persistent inappropriate behaviour is recorded on incidental notes, discussed in and meetings and a plan may be written.
+Whānau advice will be sought.

 Positive guidance in situations of conflict

-A plan for teachers:
+A plan for kaiako:

 Infants and toddlers